RateCity Pty Limited ABN 12 122 743 542

 How we are paid

-For a more detailed overview of our remuneration please refer to the following link:
+For an overview of our remuneration please refer to the following link:

 Staff remuneration, commissions and other benefits

 RateCity employees receive a salary and do not receive remuneration, commissions or other benefits from any product issuers.
-They may be eligible for an annual performance payment which is discretionary and based on reaching agreed performance levels; but not influenced by any product issuer or financial institution.
+They may be eligible for an annual performance payment which is discretionary and based on reaching agreed performance levels.

 Will anyone be paid for referring me to you?

-RateCity has commercial relations with related parties.
-RateCity may also pay third parties who refer people to our website or from RateCity content displayed on third party websites.
+RateCity may pay third parties who refer people to our website or from RateCity content displayed on third party websites.

-RateCity is covered by professional indemnity insurance satisfying the requirements under section 912B of Corporations Act (2001) and section 48(1) of the National Consumer Credit Protection Act (2009).
-This insurance covers the actions of our staff and representatives dealing with you even where those people are no longer employed by us.
+RateCity holds professional indemnity insurance satisfying the requirements of section 912B of Corporations Act (2001) and section 48(1) of the National Consumer Credit Protection Act (2009).
+Representatives who have left RateCity employment are covered by our insurance in respect of the events occurring during their employment.